Learning Log: Tracking Daily Progress

 “After all, there is no real push to innovate anymore.
 In the early days of the DAW, there was a climb to support more tracks, sample more realistically, and match, in hopes to replace, the reverbs and tones of expensive rack gear.”

 - I completely understand this sentiment.
-When I started exploring music technology there was a lot of hacking involve to get software correctly configured (particularly Logic Pro!)
+When I started exploring music technology there was a lot of hacking involved to get software correctly configured (particularly Logic Pro!)
 I credit much of my technological problem solving skills to my early explorations with music technology!

 The Kadenze course he mentions has been on my playlist for awhile.
 I’m excited to try it out as soon as finish up some other projects.